Aden720/CoolVivy/README.md

     - e.g. '["serverID","16568721763","58635398573"]'

 #### Initialized in spotify_utils.py
-- `SPOTIFY_CLIENT_ID`: This is the client ID for the Spotify API.
-It's used to authenticate requests made to the Spotify service, enabling the bot to interact with Spotify's features.
+- [no longer used] ~~SPOTIFY_CLIENT_ID: This is the client ID for the Spotify API.
+It's used to authenticate requests made to the Spotify service, enabling the bot to interact with Spotify's features.~~

-- `SPOTIFY_CLIENT_SECRET`: This is the client secret for the Spotify API, used together with the client ID for secure authentication.
+- [no longer used] ~~SPOTIFY_CLIENT_SECRET: This is the client secret for the Spotify API, used together with the client ID for secure authentication.~~

 #### Used in youtube_utils.py
 - [no longer used] ~~YOUTUBE_CLIENT_ID: This is the client ID of your Google Cloud Console project client.~~